 Iterations of PVC scattered through the decades that followed the 60s.
 Among these iterations, I find the use of PVC in Isaac Mizrahi’s 1991 Spring/Summer show to be relatable and inspiring as this fabric makes yet another appearance as a trend in 2018.

-Mizrahi’s collection uses bright, bold colors in relevant hues of pink, yellow, orange, green and blue.
+Mizrahi’s collection uses bright, bold colors in relevant hues of pink, yellow, orange, green and blue with contrasting opacity/transparency.
 The pairing of these colors and the fabric feels like something I would see in a modern Maryam Nassir Zadeh collection.
+Mizrahi’s collection is playful and powerful.
+As a modern woman who seeks to live in a world undefined by expectation, the use of PVC in this collection resonates with me within its harmony of femininity and masculinity, boldness and delicacy, and jovialness and sophistication.